From saving teeth to protecting incomes...

 While practicing dentistry in San Francisco, I also served as a dentist in the Medical Dental Squadron of the Air Force Reserve 940th Air Refueling Wing at Beale Air Force Base.
 Our mission was to ensure all airmen were medically cleared for deployment.

-One day, right after returning from a month in Alabama with the Air Force, I was involved in a car accident that changed my life.
-An elderly man ran a red light and T-boned my car.
+One day, right after returning from a temporary Air Force duty assignment in Alabama, I was involved in a car accident that changed my life.
+An elderly man ran a red light and slammed into my car.
 It blew out a disc in my back L5-S1, causing tremendous pain in my back and legs.
 I couldn’t sit or stand comfortably while working on patients.

 Four months after the accident, I was no longer able to practice dentistry.
 It was devastating.
 Fortunately, I purchased a professional disability policy right out of dental school that allowed my family to stay afloat financially over the years.